Asim-Shoaib/Visitor-Management-System/README.md

 sender_password = your_password

 [app]
-secret_key = your-secret-key-here
+secret_key = your-strong-secret-key-here-change-in-production
 qr_code_expiry_hours = 24
 ```

+**Note**:
-**Note**: For Gmail, you may need to use an "App Password" instead of your regular password.
+- For Gmail, you may need to use an "App Password" instead of your regular password.
 Email functionality will be skipped if credentials are not configured.
+- **JWT Secret Key**: Change `secret_key` to a strong, random string in production.
+This is used to sign and verify JWT tokens.

 ### 4. Install Dependencies